srttk/PHP-MVC-Boilerplate/README.md

 are many professional, popular, community-led frameworks out there.

 That said...
 Hopefully it is of some use or help to someone.
-If not then make a branch!
-Expand it!
+If not then expand it!
 Make it better!
 That is what it is all about!